PrajwalGurumurthy/prajwalgurumurthy.github.io/_posts/2017-03-15-Disecting RNN.md

 y' = sig (Why . h1t1)
 {% endhighlight %}

-<i>Note h1t1 denotes the hiddenstate h1 @ time t1.<br>X11 denotes the 1st input of 1st sequence</i><br>
+<i>Note: h1t1 denotes the hiddenstate h1 @ time t1.X11 denotes the 1st input of 1st sequence</i><br>

-<i>Note h1t2 denotes the hiddenstate h1 @ time t2.<br>X12 denotes the 2nt input of 1st sequence</i><br>
-<b>It is important to notice that the hidden state is a function of input as well as the previous state.
+<b>It is important to notice that the hidden state is a function of input as well as the previous state.h1t0 can be chosen as '0' to start with.
 <br>h1t1 = sig((Wxh .
 X11) + (Whh . h1t0)).</b>

 ![Image1]({{ site.url }}/assets/rnn/0.png)

 Similarly Forward Propagation in RNN at time t2 is as illustrated below.
-<b>One important thing to notice here is that same weights are used during all the time sequence.</b>
+<b>One important thing to notice here is that same weights are used during all the time sequence but with different input from the sequence.</b> In this case X12.
+<br><i>Note: h1t2 denotes the hiddenstate h1 @ time t2.X12 denotes the 2nt input of 1st sequence</i><br>

 {% highlight text %}
 h1t2 = sig((Wxh .
 X12) + (Whh . h1t1))